Time Interfaces in Bianisotropic Media

 \baselineskip24pt

-\begin{sciabstract} {Wave phenomena in bianisotropic media have been broadly studied in classical electrodynamics, as these media offer different degrees of freedom to engineer electromagnetic waves.
-However, they have been always considered to be stationary (time-invariant) in the studies.
-Temporally varying the magnetoelectric coupling manifesting bianisotropy engenders an alluring prospect to manipulate wave-matter interactions in new ways.
-In this paper, we theoretically contemplate electromagnetic effects in all classes of nondispersive bianisotropic media when the corresponding magnetoelectric coupling parameter suddenly jumps in time, creating a time interface in those bianisotropic media.
-We investigate scattering effects at such time interfaces, revealing new polarization- and direction-dependent phenomena.
-Hopefully, this work can pave the road for exploring bianisotropic time metamaterials (metasurfaces), and bianisotropic photonic time crystals, opening up interesting possibilities to control wave polarization and amplitude in reciprocal and nonreciprocal ways.} \end{sciabstract}
+\begin{sciabstract} {Wave phenomena in bianisotropic media have been broadly scrutinized in classical electrodynamics, as these media offer additional degrees of freedom to engineer electromagnetic waves.
+However, all investigations concerning such systems have so far been limited to stationary (time-invariant) media.
+Temporally varying the magnetoelectric coupling manifesting bianisotropy engenders a unique prospect to manipulate wave-matter interactions in new ways.
+In this paper, we theoretically contemplate electromagnetic effects in weakly dispersive bianisotropic media of all classes when the corresponding magnetoelectric coupling parameter suddenly jumps in time, creating a time interface in spatially uniform bianisotropic media.
+We investigate scattering effects at such time interfaces, revealing novel polarization- and direction-dependent phenomena.
+We anticipate that our work paves the road for further exploration of time-varying bianisotropic metamaterials (metasurfaces) and bianisotropic photonic time crystals, thus opening up interesting possibilities to control wave polarization and amplitude in reciprocal and nonreciprocal manners.} \end{sciabstract}